vamsidhar1999/Women-Empower/README.md

 Hence, We've build the flutter app in order to reduce drudgery of and/or help empower rural women

 ## Tech Stack
-Flutter, Dart, Firestore, DialogFlow, Google Translate API
+Flutter, Dart, Firestore, Google Translate API

 ## Screenshots
 <pre>